 The LinkedIn Influencer program launched in the fall of 2012 and the thought leaders in the program have had the ability to publish content directly on LinkedIn for some time.
 These posts are shown to LinkedIn members through the Pulse section and in the home stream while viewing.
 LinkedIn is calling it The Definitive Publishing Platform.

-From Ryan Roslansky at LinkedIn “The valuable Influencer posts and the wide range of professional content from millions of publishers that we currently aggregate on LinkedIn are powerful, but only the tip of the iceberg.
+From Ryan Roslansky at LinkedIn “The valuable Influencer posts and the full range of professional content from millions of publishers that we currently aggregate on LinkedIn are powerful, but only the tip of the iceberg.
 Combined, our members have extremely valuable and varied experiences; however, their knowledge and expertise has not yet been captured and shared.

 On February 19th, they added 25,000 more publishers to their platform.
 “The average Influencer post drives more than 31,000 views and receives more than 250 likes and 80 comments.
 By any measure, this is a remarkably high level of engagement for digital content.
 We are adding new Influencers who are excited to share their insights and experiences directly with LinkedIn members.”
 I was lucky enough to be given this opportunity as well as my friend Mark Traphagen who is an expert in Google+ authorship.
 We've both posted our first posts on the LinkedIn platform.
 You can find my LinkedIn articles here.